MIKNSJ/config/vim/linux_env_setup_docs.md

 # [OPTIONAL]: Updating WSL and Ubuntu

+If you have currently installed WSL and Ubuntu, then you may want to consider updating them to the latest version.

 Check the current WSL version by executing ```wsl --version``` in CMD or PowerShell.

 Check the current Ubuntu version by executing ```lsb_release -a``` in Ubuntu.